Blog

 • Muscle pain

 Serious side effects require medical attention.
-These include hearing loss, prolonged erection (priapism) and vision loss.
+These include hearing loss, sudden loss of vision, and prolonged erection (priapism).

 Allergic reactions are rare, but they can happen with any medication.
-Additionally, tadalafil sometimes reacts poorly when combined with alcohol, certain supplements, nitrites, nitrates (like nitroglycerin or amyl nitrate), alpha blockers and antihypertensives.
+Additionally, tadalafil sometimes reacts poorly when combined with alcohol, certain supplements, nitrites, nitrates (like nitroglycerin or amyl nitrate, also known as Poppers), alpha-blockers, and antihypertensives.

 • Erythromycin